How to Make Sourdough Friendship Bread and a Starter or Mother

 - 2 tablespoons of butter

-- You can also add 2 teaspoons of sugar, or malt extract, or I sometimes add a banana
+- Optional: 2 teaspoons of sugar, or malt extract, or I sometimes add a banana

 Instructions for Cooking Your Sponge

 - Add the ingredients together, and knead until it feels right.
 Let it proof for about an hour.
 This gives the loaf strength and adds flavour to the bread.